aurora-arg/pyebfgen/UserGuide.md

 ## Adding Applicants

-To add applicant ("VA" record) information to the batch file, use the "File -> Individual License Application" menu option from the main window.
+To add applicant ("VA" record) information to the batch file, use the "Add Applicant" option from the main window.
 This will open a new window with the same general fields as the FCC form 605.
 When you complete an application, the "Save Application" button will clear the form to allow you to enter additional applicants.
 When you have added (and saved) the final applicant for a session, you can click the "Close Window" button.

 This form will validate the following data fields, or perform the following actions, in accordance with the FCC's EBF Userguide.